Zunovic/Python-Projects/README.md

 # Python Projects

-In this repository, I will be documenting all of the progress I make as I continue to learn and grow my Python programming skills.
+In this repository, I will post most of the progress I make as I continue to learn and grow my Python skills.

 For example: